fosslk/OSS-Training-Project/Investigations/Office Tools.md

 - Database integration, including a bibliography database
 - MailMerge
 - Scriptable and Remote Controllable via the UNO API
 - Open Type stylistic sets and character variants of fonts are not selectable from the menus, but can be specified manually in the font window. will set the font to stylistic set 6 and choose character variant 3.
-This is based on the same syntax for [Graphite](https://en.wikipedia.org/wiki/Graphite_(SIL)) font features.

 ###